cx-michael-fowler/CheckmarxOneAPIModule/README.md

         Details
-            Function to create a Checkmarx Connection object with a prompt for the API Key Connection object is needed for additional calls in module Connection object contains the BaseURI and Authorisdation Headers Parameters
+            Function to create a Checkmarx Connection object with a prompt for the API Key Connection object is needed for additional calls in module Connection object contains the BaseURI and Authorisation Headers Parameters
             No Parameters required
         Example